 Bowen Collins & Associates, Inc., is a Utah- and Idaho-based design, engineering, and construction management firm that provides professional services related to water, wastewater, electrical, environmental, transportation, and general construction projects.
 Although design and engineering services constitute a large part of the company’s business, managing construction represents a growing business sector.

 Streamline construction project workflows and automate construction management activities by improving the effectiveness of communications in real time using Microsoft® 365 business applications in order to minimize construction delays, avoid unnecessary costs, and fully document construction activities.

 Implement the VPO Construction Project Management cloud-based platform, including the Submittal, Request for Information, Change Order, Field Management, and Payment modules, as well as custom-developed Field Order and Archiving modules.

-- Managed 25 projects with VPO in two years.
+- Managed 25 projects with VPO in the first two years.